cguz/cguz.github.io/site/_posts/2025-08-29-mcp-supply-chain-nightmare.md

         self.generate_alerts(threats + new_vulns + reputation_changes)
 ```

+## Conclusions

+The MCP supply chain represents both the greatest strength and the greatest vulnerability of AI tool integration.

 Supply chain attacks are becoming more sophisticated:

 - Automatically generated tools that pass security reviews